 We can now easily create quarterly and annual projections to assess and confirm our resources across fields of disciplines at the studio.
 The information is literally at our fingertips to see when an individual becomes available for new assignments and when others are overbooked and require additional support.

-It is my hope that 10,000ft can create a better harmony between our management and creatives; to provide staff a controlled and understood workload and management a clear picture on their allocations of a shared and very active resource pool.
+It's my hope that 10,000ft can create a better harmony between our management and creatives; to provide staff a controlled and understood workload and management a clear picture on their allocations of a shared and very active resource pool.

-What is the secret sauce to your success?
+What's the secret sauce to your success?